ishmilan2/ishmilan.github.io/en/blog/_posts/16-02-02-migrate-jenkins-to-docker-container.md

 **_Create structure_**

-Create foldes to store both, data and configurations for the service.
+Create folders to store both, data and configurations for the service.

 ```
 sudo mkdir -p ~/jenkins/data
 ```

-Establish the permission **_777_** to the created folders so that the jenkins user can write in them.
+Establish the permission `777` to the created folders so that the `jenkins` user can write in them.

 ```
 sudo chmod -R 777 ~/jenkins/
 ```

-- _jenkins folder_: store Docker's configurations.
+- _jenkins folder_: store Docker configurations.
-- _data folder_: store Jenkins' data.
+- _data folder_: store Jenkins data.

 **_Start the service using the data volume_**

-To start the service using the data volume write the following:
+Write the following command to start the service using the data volume:

 ```
 docker run -d -p 8085:8080 --name jenkins-with-volume -v ~/jenkins/data:/var/jenkins_home jenkins
 ```

-- _-d_: used to start Jenkins as a service.
+- We use `-d` to start Jenkins as a service.

-You can see the files created by Jenkins inside the folder `~/jenkins/data`.
-These files are Jenkins' configurations.
+You can see the files created by **_Jenkins_** inside the folder `~/jenkins/data`.
+These files are **_Jenkins_** configurations.

 **_Stop the service_**